kubernetes-csi/external-provisioner/README.md

 See the [storage capacity section](#capacity-support) below for details.

+* `--capacity-controller-deployment-mode=central`: Setting this enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call. 'central' is currently the only supported mode.
+Use it when there is just one active provisioner in the cluster.
+The default is to not produce CSIStorageCapacity objects.

+* `--capacity-ownerref-level <levels>`: The level indicates the number of objects that need to be traversed starting from the pod identified by the POD_NAME and POD_NAMESPACE environment variables to reach the owning object for CSIStorageCapacity objects: 0 for the pod itself, 1 for a StatefulSet, 2 for a Deployment, etc. Defaults to `1` (= StatefulSet).

 * `--capacity-threads <num>`: Number of simultaneously running threads, handling CSIStorageCapacity objects.
 Defaults to `1`.

 * `--capacity-poll-interval <interval>`: How long the external-provisioner waits before checking for storage capacity changes.
 Defaults to `1m`.

-* `--capacity-controller-deployment-mode central|none`: Enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call. 'central' is currently the only supported mode.
-Use it when there is just one active provisioner in the cluster.
-Defaults to `none`.

-* `--capacity-ownerref-level <levels>`: The level indicates the number of objects that need to be traversed starting from the pod identified by the POD_NAME and POD_NAMESPACE environment variables to reach the owning object for CSIStorageCapacity objects: 0 for the pod itself, 1 for a StatefulSet, 2 for a Deployment, etc. Defaults to `1` (= StatefulSet).

 * `--capacity-for-immediate-binding <bool>`: Enables producing capacity information for storage classes with immediate binding.
 Not needed for the Kubernetes scheduler, maybe useful for other consumers or for debugging.
 Defaults to `false`.